elishields/BeatHeat/README.md

 **Sprints**:

-	1. Deploy a new Laravel web app.
+	1. Spin up a new Laravel web app.

 	2. Hit the YouTube API with a query.